What are the engine intake mechanical parts?

 Boost pressure sensor: what is it used for?

-The information provided by this sensor allows the ECU to adjust the injection duration, particularly based on the engine's different load states or the outside air temperature.
+The information provided by this sensor allows the ECU to adjust the injection duration, particularly based on the engine's different load states or the external air temperature.
 It also enables it to vary the ignition timing.

 Accelerator pedal sensor: operation and diagnosis